afnog/sse/apache/presentation.md

 you will access your PC using its hostname, i.e. `pcXX.sse.ws.afnog.org`, where XX is your computer number.

+---

+## Configuring SSL

-3.1.2	Self Sign your Own Certificate
+### Self Sign your Own Certificate

+Use this command to sign the certificate with the same public key (a self-signed certificate):

 	$ sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt